List of death deities: Occurrence

 In polytheistic religions which have a complex system of deities governing various natural phenomena and aspects of human life, it is common to have a deity who is assigned the function of presiding over death.
-This deity may actually take the life of humans or, more commonly, simply rule over the afterlife in that particular belief system (a single religion may have separate deities performing both tasks).
-The deity in question may be good, evil, or neutral and simply doing their job, in sharp contrast to a lot of modern portrayals of death deities as all being inherently evil just because death is feared.
-Hades from Greek mythology is an especially common target.
-The inclusion of such a "departmental" deity of death in a religion's pantheon is not necessarily the same thing as the glorification of death.
+This deity may perform the act of taking life or, more commonly, simply rule over the afterlife of that particular belief system.
+A single religion may have separate deities performing each tasks, as is seen in Greek mythology with Thanatos and Hades.
+The deity in question may be depicted as good, evil, or neutral and simply doing their job, in sharp contrast to modern portrayals of death deities (which tend to be villainizing due to prominent cultural fears surrounding death).
+The Greek underworld deity Hades is an especially common target due to Christian theology, in which the term "Hades" is typically interchangeable with "death" or "hell".
+The inclusion of such a "departmental" deity of death in a religion's pantheon is not necessarily a glorification of death.

-A death deity has a good chance of being either male or female, unlike some functions that seem to steer towards one gender in particular, such as fertility and earth deities being female and storm deities being male.
-A single religion/mythology may have death gods of more than one gender existing at the same time and they may be envisioned as a married couple ruling over the afterlife together, as with the Aztecs, Greeks, and Romans.
+Both male and female death deities are common, unlike those of other functions that tend to be one gender in particular; for example, fertility and earth deities are typically female, while storm deities are typically male.
+A single religion/mythology may have death gods of more than one gender existing at the same time, and they are often envisioned as a married couple ruling over the afterlife together, as seen with the Aztecs, Greeks, and Romans.

-In monotheistic religions, the one god governs both life and death (as well as everything else).
-However, in practice this manifests in different rituals and traditions and varies according to a number of factors including geography, politics, traditions, and the influence of other religions.
+In monotheistic religions, a single god governs both life and death, as well as all other domains.
+This manifests as rituals and traditions that differ substantially with those of polytheistic religions, and varies according to a number of factors, including geography, politics, traditions, and the influence of other religions.